 Claire latched right away in the hospital, but it hurt from the first minute.
 The nurses brought in LCs, one of whom threw (yes, threw) a nipple shield at me and said “try this,” and then walked out.
 I watched videos.
 I read books.
 I tried all kinds of holds: the cradle, the football, the cross cradle, biological nurturing, side-lying, dangling, over the shoulder, you name it.
 No matter how she latched, it hurt.
 She took forever, had jaundice for a week, and my nipples were bleeding until she was almost 2 months old.

 I dreaded every.single.feeding.
 I cried.
 I couldn’t sleep.
 I was afraid to shower because even water hurt.
 I had thrush almost from the minute my milk came in (we passed it back and forth at least 3 times before we finally kicked it).
 Nipple ointment, nipple shields, latch-assisters, soft shells, and pumping did not seem to help.
-I was blessed with a forceful letdown and substantial over supply of milk despite my fear that I’d under-produce because of a thyroid condition.
-She took forever to nurse (90 minutes PER SIDE every 2 hours, so I got a 30 minute break between feedings!
+I was blessed with a forceful letdown and substantial over-supply of milk despite my fear that I’d under-produce because of a thyroid condition.
+(4 years later it turns out that same thyroid condition was what ended up causing my overproduction of milk.
+Ah, the irony) She took forever to nurse (90 minutes PER SIDE every 2 hours, so I got a 30 minute break between feedings!
 If I cut her off sooner, she wasn’t satisfied or didn’t empty my breast sufficiently).
 I was exhausted.
 I didn’t know when they measured feeding times it’s from start to start, not finish to start!

 My nipple pain, her efficiency, and range of motion improved drastically between 2 and 4 months.
 By 6 months, she could transfer 3-5 oz per side in a matter of minutes (I can only confirm this because I religiously did weighed feedings at the support group).
 The average breastfed baby only needs to consume 1-1 1/2 oz per hour (so about 3-5oz every 2-3hr — see here).